 thirty-six views of stone mountain (2023)

-This video imagines the demolition of Georgia’s Stone Mountain Confederate Memorial Carving, an event I suggest commemorating with a one-time screening on the mountain of the film The Birth of a Nation as a response to decades of Confederate-themed laser shows and cartoons projected onto this granite screen.
+This video imagines the demolition of Georgia’s Stone Mountain Confederate Memorial Carving, an event I suggest commemorating with a one-time screening on the mountain of the film The Birth of a Nation as an indictment to decades of Confederate-themed laser shows and cartoons projected onto this granite screen.

 D.W.
 Griffith’s 1915 silent film premiered in nearby Atlanta the week after the modern Ku Klux Klan was born at the summit of Stone Mountain with the midnight burning of a sixteen foot cross on Thanksgiving Eve, 1915.
 The Birth of a Nation was the first Hollywood blockbuster and was a racist tour de force, celebrating the rise of the Klan as a counter to Emancipation and Reconstruction.
 Within months, the Klan commissioned the infamous 90 foot tall carving of Civil War heroes as part of a marketing campaign that soon grew their hooded ranks to 4,000,000 members.
 In the aftermath of the 2020 murder of George Floyd, 110 Confederate monuments have been removed from public squares, but the Stone Mountain carving remains, by design too massive to remove.